Television (band): Final years

+Artistry

 Musical style and influences

+Television are contemporarily regarded as an art punk band.
+The band broke from standard rock convention by omitting blues influence and instead incorporating elements of jazz, while retaining the "raw energy" that was influenced by garage rock.
+According to Stephen Thomas Erlewine of AllMusic, "With its angular rhythms and fluid leads, Television's music always went in unconventional directions."

 As with many emerging punk bands, the Velvet Underground was a strong influence.
 Television also drew inspiration from minimalist composers such as Steve Reich.
 Tom Verlaine has often cited the influence of surf bands the Ventures and Dick Dale on Television's approach to the guitar, and he has also expressed a fondness for the bands Love and Buffalo Springfield, two groups noted for their dual-guitar interplay.
-Television's ties to punk were underscored by their late '60s garage rock leanings; the band often covered the Count Five's "Psychotic Reaction" and the 13th Floor Elevators' "Fire Engine" in concert.
+Television's ties to punk were underscored by their late '60s garage rock leanings; the band often covered the Count Five's "Psychotic Reaction" and the 13th Floor Elevators' "Fire Engine" in concert, whilst also covering "(I Can't Get No) Satisfaction" by the Rolling Stones, a band that was also known for its guitar interplay.
+Tom Verlaine also cited the Doors and Five Live Yardbirds as being influential to his improvisation.

 Lester Bangs heard in Television's music the influence of Quicksilver Messenger Service, noting a similarity between Verlaine's guitar playing and John Cipollina's.
 Tom Verlaine has downplayed the comparison, citing The Ventures as a more apt reference point.

+Instrumentation

 Though Verlaine and Lloyd were nominally "rhythm" and "lead" guitarists, they often rendered such labels obsolete by crafting interlocking parts, where the ostensible rhythm role could be as intriguing as the lead.
 Al Handa writes, "In Television's case, Lloyd was the guitarist who affected the tonality of the music more often than not, and Verlaine and the rhythm section the ones who gave the ear its anchor and familiar musical elements.
 Listen only to Lloyd, and you can hear some truly off the wall ideas being played."
-The opening of the song "Marquee Moon" from the album of the same name displays the band's characteristic interlocking melodic and rhythmic guitar lines.
+Matt LeMay of Pitchfork noted: "Like the Velvet Underground before them, Television’s songs focus on interplay and exploration, rather than individual melodies and chord progressions."